cudmore/pie/readme-troubleshooting.md

 # returns
 Linux pi15 4.14.52-v7+ #1123 SMP Wed Jun 27 17:35:49 BST 2018 armv7l GNU/Linux
 ```

-### bCamera PiCameraMMALError: Failed to enable connection: Out of resources

-If you receive this error in the web interface or logs, it means the camera is in use by some other process.
-The Raspberry camera can only do one thing at a time, it can stream or record but not both at the same time.
-In addition, the camera can not record (or stream) in two different programs simultaneously.

-Make sure other programs are not using the camera and try again.
-Rebooting with 'sudo reboot' usually does the trick unless these programs, like the PiE server, are set up to run at boot.

-### OSError: [Errno 98] Address already in use

-This happens when you try and start the server but it is already running.
-Usually when it is running in the background and you run it again with `./pie run`.
-Just stop the server with `./pie stop` and then try again with `./pie run`.

 [uv4l]: https://www.linux-projects.org/uv4l/
 [libav]: https://libav.org/